bluefeet32/videomap/README.md

 ```

 ### Usage
 First do your normal quickroute set up, dragging the route to the correct places.
-Once that is done, export the map as a jpg with tran
+Once that is done, export the map as a jpg with the route set to transparent.
+Then export the route data to an xml file.
+The program expects a quickroute headed jpg file so using just a scan will have a 70px offset.

 ./readImage /path/to/route/xml /path/to/map/image /path/to/video offset

 The offset is the number of seconds the gps recording starts after the video recording